vekatze/neut/book/src/commands.md

 ### Notes on Versions

-`VERSION` must be of the form `X1-X2-..-Xn`, where all the integers are non-negative.
-For example, the followings are valid versions:
+`VERSION` must be `X1-X2-..-Xn`, where all the integers are non-negative.
+For example, the following are valid versions:

 - `1-0`
 - `0-1-0`